Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Native method-source compatibility — 2026-09-17

+A real Launcher regression exposed a remaining ticket-33 compatibility defect: an explicit method URI produced a native MethodSource, but the source guard only accepted class-scheme expectations for that source type.
+The shallow correction uses JUnit's public method-selector parser and compares the resulting full method identity.
+Existing class-source fallback, absent-source tolerance and native unique-ID, parent, display-name and executable ownership checks remain unchanged.
+There is no metadata rewriting, alternate identity subsystem or scheduler change.

+The trace-form test now executes seven real Flow leaves and verifies preserved method navigation and original trace text.
+Five receiver-seam cases replay genuine native identity with matching, absent or substituted method-source evidence.
+Matching/absent evidence permits the body; changing the class, method name or parameter signature rejects it before SUT entry.
+The original compatibility case failed before the correction; all six cases pass afterwards, as does the existing substituted-class-source regression.
+Same compiled production/test classes also passed six cases on each coherent cached runtime: Jupiter 5.10.0/Platform 1.10.0 and Jupiter/Platform 6.0.3, with actual loaded JAR paths checked.
+Expected rejected evidence produces stopped-cleanup diagnostics on the older runtime, not outer test failures.
+Independent Standards and Spec reviews found no actionable issues.

+The uninterrupted 42-project install completed in 12m48s.
+Fresh reactor XML records 2,950 cases across 191 suites, seven failures, zero errors and 21 skips.
+Core completed 369 cases with its two existing skips; Jupiter passed all 306 cases.
+Only the documentation module failed: the same six imported-skill link checks and one historical root analysis property check remain visible.
+This is not a green full-reactor result, and zero-case example summaries are not native host acceptance.

+All four refreshed packaged-consumer points passed (two outer cases each), as did all 16 external report-command points with their expected native outcomes and exits.
+The same six source regressions then passed on both JUnit generations using only the installed adapter JAR for production classes, with its loaded location checked.
+Built and installed core/adapter JAR SHA-256 values matched.
+No scratch harness was executed.
+No fresh PIT measurement is claimed: the unchanged core's earlier 94/95 result remains historical evidence; native progress, direct Surefire hosting, remaining mutation/acceptance gates and the human consumer trial remain open.

+Current logs use the `flow-ticket33-method-` prefix under `C:/Data/Code/`.
+The separate `method-source-evidence.tar.gz` archive in `C:/Data/Code/flow-ticket25-acceptance-20260917/` preserves this slice's source, fresh reactor XML, packaged evidence, artifacts and logs without replacing earlier snapshots.
+The unrelated packaged-consumer source edit remains untouched.

 ## Core lifecycle gate and packaged refresh — 2026-09-17

 Fourteen new shared-core cases verify the inherited configuration guard and safe